Jo Swinson face-to-face on election trail with the homeless in Whitechapel

 She was the first national party leader answering a challenge from the Crisis charity for a round-table meeting at its Skylight centre with those who demand action if she gets the keys to No 10.

-They included 34-year-old asylum-seeker Stella Bernard who was barred from getting work when she came to Britain as a teenager and found herself homeless for five years, unable to earn a living and nowhere to turn to.
+They included 34-year-old asylum-seeker Sonia Brown who was barred from getting work when she came to Britain as a teenager and found herself homeless for five years, unable to earn a living and nowhere to turn to.

 "I was quite suicidal and felt I had no future," she told the Lib Dem leader.